redbrick/docs-old/README.md

 ## Testing locally

-When you do a change make sure it works by building it locally.
+When you make a change make sure it works by building it locally.
 Run

 ```bash